Blank0211/mal_client/README.md

 # MyAnimeList Client (Python)
-A barebone python CLI application to work with MAL's API.
+A barebone MyAnimeLIst application written in python.

 ### Instructions
 1. Run the script from command line.